-The exterior portion of the female genitals is the vulva.
-The vulva includes the labia minora and majora — the lip-like parts of the female genitals.
+The exterior portion of the vagina is the vulva.
+The vulva includes the labia minora and majora.
+These are the lip-like parts of the female genitals.

 The appearance of vulvas varies widely.
 The skin may be the same color or darker than the rest of the body.
-The labia majora, which are the external “lips,” can vary from around 2.7 to 4.7 inches (7 to 12 cm) in length.
+The labia majora, which are the external “lips,” can vary from around 1.6–4.5 in (4–11.5 cm) in length, according to a

 The vagina’s size and depth changes in certain situations.
-It can stretch to accommodate the insertion of a tampon, a finger, or a penis.
+For example, it can stretch to accommodate the insertion of a tampon, a finger, or a penis.

 While a vagina expands during arousal, a large penis or sex toy can still cause discomfort when having sex.

-The vagina will not change in appearance, as it is internal.
-In fact, research has found no link between the depth of a person’s vagina and their age.
+The vagina will not change in appearance because it is internal.
+In fact, older research has found no link between the depth of a person’s vagina and their age.

 The genitals may also appear to change color, becoming lighter or darker with hormonal changes over time.

-Some women may find that their vagina feels different following childbirth.
-While the tissues in the vagina do stretch to accommodate a baby, this is not permanent.
+Some people may find that their vagina feels different after childbirth.
+While the tissues in the vagina stretch to accommodate a baby, this is not permanent.

-Research has found no difference in vaginal length between women who had given birth and those who had not.
+Research has found no difference in vaginal length between those who have given birth and those who have not.

-If a person thinks their vagina feels different after childbirth, a doctor may recommend Kegel exercises, which involve squeezing and releasing the muscles used to control urination to help strengthen the pelvic floor.
+If a person thinks their vagina feels different after childbirth, a doctor may recommend Kegel exercises.
+These exercises involve squeezing and releasing the muscles used to control urination to help strengthen the pelvic floor.

-A 2015 study found the average erect penis length to be just over 5 inches (13.12 cm).
-Some women may report discomfort if their sexual partner has a penis that is larger than average.
+Some people may report vaginal discomfort if their sexual partner has a penis larger than average.

 Tips for keeping the vagina healthy include:

-- avoiding douching or using highly fragranced bath products, tampons, or feminine hygiene sprays
+- Avoid douching or using highly scented bath products, tampons, or hygiene sprays.

-- changing out of wet clothing and swimsuits as quickly as possible to reduce the risk of infection
+- Change out of wet clothing and swimsuits as quickly as possible to reduce the risk of infection.

-- refraining from wearing clothing that is too tight, which can contribute to irritation and excess sweat
+- Refrain from wearing clothing that is too tight, which can contribute to irritation and excess sweat.

-- urinating after sex to reduce the risk of urinary tract infections (UTIs)
+- Urinate after sex to reduce the risk of urinary tract infections (UTIs).

 The depth and appearance of vaginas vary greatly between individuals.
-Usually, the depth of the vagina is between 3 and 7 inches.
+The average depth of the vagina is around 2–5 in (5–13 cm).

-The vagina is an organ that is designed to accommodate both childbirth and sexual activity.
-However, if a woman is experiencing pain during sex due to what she perceives as a shallow vagina, she should talk to her doctor.
+The vagina is an organ designed to accommodate both childbirth and sexual activity.
+However, if a person is experiencing pain during sex due to what they perceive as a shallow vagina, they can talk with a doctor for support.

-Doctors can investigate any underlying causes for the pain, and may refer someone to a specialist.
+A doctor can investigate any underlying causes of the pain and may make a referral to a specialist.
 A specialist may recommend pelvic floor therapy or sex therapy, which can make sex more pleasurable regardless of vaginal depth.